 Both artists are products of central Massachusetts mill and factory towns, and for all their national exposure as performing songwriters, they are passionately dedicated to the region and what it has to offer.
-Each summer for the past five years they have organized the “Massachusetts Walking Tour” where they hike the roads and trails of the Commonwealth, more than 100 miles in less than two weeks, in support of the arts in local communities along the way.
+Each summer for the past nine years they have organized the “Massachusetts Walking Tour” where they hike the roads and trails of the Commonwealth, more than 100 miles in less than two weeks, in support of the arts in local communities along the way.
 Each evening they stop over in yet another Massachusetts town, putting on a free concert there, along with local performers and fellow artists who accompany them on their journey.
 These annual two-week treks also raise awareness of the trails and greenways in Massachusetts, using music to make important connections.

 Since 2013 Mark and Raianne have been joined by faithful companions Hoot and Holler .
 Hoot and Holler are the sum of two parts: guitarist Mark Kilianski and fiddler Amy Alvey.
 Each are songwriters dedicated to honing their craft, both equally influenced by wordsmiths like Gillian Welch and Townes Van Zandt as they are to authentic mountain musicians like Roscoe Holcomb and Ola Belle Reed.
 After spending the better part of 2016 living in a camper van while playing shows across the country, they now call Asheville, North Carolina their home.
 Order a copy of their newest CD Reasons to Run.